gomonitoring/gomon/README.md

 - Get number of failed and successful calls for specific url
 - Get alerts for specific url

-For more details on the exact endpoints please refer to the provided postman collection.
+For more details on the exact endpoints please refer to the endpoints dir.

 ---
 ### Deployment